 For bigger fifth wheels and travel trailers over 35′, they may have two extra leveling jacks mounted in the middle of the outside frame.

-Jack pad stabilizing protectors, also known as RV SnapPads are an important essential for those motorhomes, fifth wheels and travel trailers that have auto leveling system jack pads.
+RV SnapPads are an important essential for those motorhomes, fifth wheels and travel trailers that have auto leveling system jacks.

-RV SnapPads are permanent slip on shoes made of recycled rubber that fit snuggly over your leveling system’s jack pads.
+These permanent slip-on shoes made are from recycled rubber that fit snuggly over your leveling system’s jack pads.

-For in-depth information, different sizes for all RVs, and our product evaluation, check out our RV SnapPads: Protect your RV Leveling Jacks
+✰ READ MORE ✰ For in-depth information, different sizes for all RVs, and our product evaluation, check out our RV SnapPads: Protect your RV Leveling Jacks.

 All of our suggestions mentioned prior in this article, there’s one really beneficial way to alleviate rock and sway of your parked RV is to keep your RV’s center of gravity low to the ground.